Ditectrev/DP-203/README.md

 ![Question 201](images/question201.jpg)

-- [ ] To retrive the watermark value use: Copy data.
+- [ ] To retrieve the watermark value, use: Filter.
 To perform the upload, use: Custom.
-- [ ] To retrive the watermark value use: Copy data.
-To perform the upload, use: Filter.
+- [ ] To retrieve the watermark value, use: Get Metadata.
+To perform the upload, use: Custom.
-- [x] To retrive the watermark value use: Lookup.
+- [x] To retrieve the watermark value, use: Lookup.
 To perform the upload, use: Copy data.
-- [ ] To retrive the watermark value use: Lookup.
-To perform the upload, use: Lookup.
+- [ ] To retrieve the watermark value, use: Lookup.
+To perform the upload, use: Data flow.

 ### You have a Microsoft Purview account.
 The Lineage view of a CSV file is shown in the following exhibit.
 How is the data for the lineage populated?